Keyboard shortcuts

 • Keeps dependencies minimal

-• may be added in future!!
+• May be added later.

 What we do provide: